 SIT WITH US

-The ZGWA holds sitting meditation every Thursday evening from 6.30 pm - 8.30 pm in the hall behind St Paul’s Anglican Church at 162 Hampton Road, Beaconsfield, W.A.
+The ZGWA holds sitting meditation every Thursday evening from 6.30 pm - 8.30 pm in the hall behind St Paul’s Anglican Church at 162 Hampton Road, Beaconsfield, WA.
 All are welcome.
-If you are coming for the first time, come on the first Thursday of the month, and please arrive at 6:10 pm.
-This will enable us to give you an orientation.
-Please contact us if you plan to come for the first time.

 A shared ritual form is part of our practice.
-If you are sitting with us for the first time, please arrive at 6 pm on the first Thursday of the month, so you can receive an orientation.
-If this time does not suit you, please contact us.
+If you are sitting with us for the first time, please try and come around 6.10 pm on any Thursday of the month, so that we can give you a brief orientation.

 Before sitting with the group, you may wish to try sitting at home for short periods.
 Instructions on Zen meditation can be found in our Orientation Notes.